rodaine/rodaine.github.io/_drafts/break-context-cancellation-chain.md

 - **Make it in-your-face.** Right now, the shadowing behavior is ad-hoc, but using an experimentation library, like GitHub's [scientist][scientist], will make the shadowing explicit and structured in the code.
 A tool like this might come with builtin statistics and tracing to validate the results.

 - **Control it with feature flags.** Feature flag tools, such as [dcdr][dcdr], are not exactly a separate strategy, but more of a recommendation.
 When introducing a new code path, you may not want to expose all traffic to it simultaneously.
 A subset of all traffic is often enough to vet experiments.
-By leveraging feature flags, the shadowing can begin in the "off" state, and then slowly ramped up to 1%, 10%, 25% of requests.
+By leveraging feature flags, the shadowing can begin in the "off" state, and then slowly ramped up to increasing percentages of the incoming requests.

 All-in-all, while I wouldn't call breaking the chain a _good_ pattern, it can be useful in this context (heh), and other valid use cases surely exist.